Chair: Norbert E. Kaminski, Michigan State University, East Lansing, MI

 Additional Panelist: Supratim Choudhuri, CFSAN, US FDA, College Park, MD

-Advance Registration to Participate On-Site closes June 4, 2018
+Advance Registration to Participate On-Site closed June 4, 2018

 US Federal employees may register on-site.